 There are many types of working dogs competition for the German shepherd.

-Working dog competition shows can be as simple as the best in show of its particular breed in the AKC trials to agility runs, obedience, tracking and protection trials as set forth in schutzhund sports training and events.
+Working dog competition shows can be as simple as the best in a show of its particular breed in the AKC trials to agility runs, obedience, tracking, and protection trials as set forth in Schutzhund sports training and events.
 Each competition has its own stringent rules and regulations and the scoring for every event and begins with a 100-point system.
 As each task is performed, the dog is graded, needing a total score of 70 in order to pass each event.
 The protection competition requires a minimum of 80.
 Dogs that have the highest total score combined in all areas win the entire event.
-Despite how well a dog does, judges frown upon any German shepherd with attitude that includes aggression, fear and other poor temperament behaviors.
+Despite how well a dog does, judges frown upon any German shepherd with an attitude that includes aggression, fear, and other poor temperament behaviors.

-As set forth by the GSDCA-WDA, common working dog competition for the German shepherd include tracking, obedience and protection, which are important aspects of the working dog.
-These highly intelligent dogs need to have exceptional scenting ability through concentration and physical endurance.
+As set forth by the GSDCA-WDA, common working dog competition for the German shepherd includes tracking, obedience, and protection, which are important aspects of the working dog.
+These highly intelligent dogs need to have the exceptional scenting ability through concentration and physical endurance.
 If your dog is entered in the tracking competition, items are dropped on a trail that the dog must locate.
-The handler will let the dog go ahead to follow the scent of that article while being on a long 33-foot lead until the dog signals it has found what it was tracking.
-Scoring for this event is determined by how carefully, intently and quickly the dog tracks the specific item.
+The handler will let the dog go-ahead to follow the scent of that article while being on a long 33-foot lead until the dog signals it has found what it was tracking.
+Scoring for this event is determined by how carefully, intently, and quickly the dog tracks the specific item.

 The event is performed on a large field working with dogs in pairs.
-One dog is in a command mode with the handler while the other works on something else.
+One dog is in command mode with the handler while the other works on something else.
 Then the dogs switch places.
-Some of the exercises include heeling, sit, down and so forth, in unusual situations, distractions and loud noises such as gun shots.
-Judging and scoring on the obedience phase of the working dog competition is based on the working dog’s enthusiasm to please, concentration, obedience, attitude and accuracy of doing what is commanded despite its surroundings.
+Some of the exercises include heeling, sit, down and so forth, in unusual situations, distractions, and loud noises such as gunshots.
+Judging and scoring on the obedience phase of the working dog competition is based on the working dog’s enthusiasm to please, concentration, obedience, attitude, and accuracy of doing what is commanded despite its surroundings.

 Working dogs work with a handler and a “decoy” when performing the protection exercises.
-Decoys must wear heavily-padded sleeves on an arm for protection.
+Decoys must wear heavily padded sleeves on an arm for protection.
 They may be hidden and the working dog must be courageous and determined to find the decoy, alerting the handler of its find by barking.
 Part of the dog’s job is to guard the decoy and prevent it from moving until commanded to do so.
 Further exercises are performed that may resemble that of police work and the working dog must show classic signs of protecting its handler and hanging onto the decoy if necessary by biting the padded sleeve.
 The dog holds on until commanded to let go or release.
 It cannot dismiss until told to do so.
-Scoring is based on the dogs drive, enthusiasm and devotion to the handler.
-Dogs that are not passionate to carry out its duties to protect, shows any kind of fear, aggression or lack of control is out of the competition and most likely should not be used as a working dog.
+Scoring is based on the dog’s drive, enthusiasm, and devotion to the handler.
+Dogs that are not passionate to carry out their duties to protect, show any kind of fear, aggression, or lack of control is out of the competition and most likely should not be used as a working dog.